 c.)
 About a third of the workers in this profile fear they may lose their jobs within six months and 45% strongly disagree that their job offers good prospects for career advancement – about twice the proportion of workers on average for both dimensions.

 Facilitating interoperability without addressing the effects of describing above, will lead to a new form of precarious and dependent employment and not to quality jobs.
 Interoperability cannot be considered only on economic and technical basis but taking into consideration the impact on the individuals.
-A pilot ‘detached’ temporarily to a subsidiary of the same group, which is a form of interoperability even if for the moment an Operator Course is needed, explains that the management of the company in which he is detached has no disciplinary powers on him.
+A crew member ‘detached’ temporarily to a subsidiary of the same group, which is a form of interoperability even if for the moment an Operator Course is needed, explains that the management of the company in which he is detached has no disciplinary powers on him.
 What is the effect of such arrangements for the company culture in the hosting airline?
 Is it durable?
 Can it be done otherwise without contravening the labour regulations?

 1.1.
 Company & Safety Culture